eddier343/OverlordMacScreenUtilReleases/README.md

-# OverlordMacScreenUtilReleases
+# Overlord Mac App
-Release versions for the Overlord Mac screen time utility.
+Release versions for the Overlord Mac app.